fbpx

 How Undocumented Immigrants Can Get Their Driver's License in New York

-Undocumented immigrants living in the state of New York became eligible to apply for a standard drivers license since December of 2019, after the passage of The Driver’s License Access and Privacy Act, also known as the “Green Light Law.”
+Undocumented immigrants living in the state of New York are eligible to apply for a standard driver license under The Driver’s License Access and Privacy Act, also known as the “Green Light Law.”
+The law passed in 2019 as an effort to provide a legal solution for undocumented immigrants, 16 years and older, in New York to obtain a driver’s license, while also improving road safety.

 Part 1: What is a Learner’s permit?

-A learner’s permit is an indication that the applicant has passed the written test which includes all the traffic regulations and is learning how to drive.
-It is the first step towards applying for a license.
+A learner’s permit is the first step towards applying for a license.
+It is an indication that the applicant has passed the written test which includes all the traffic regulations.
+With the learner’s permit, the applicant is also eligible to take lessons to learn how to drive.

 The test itself will consist of 20 questions randomly selected from the sections in the manual.
-Practice exam questions can be accessed here: ENG
+Practice exam questions can be accessed through the New York State Driver’s Manual and Practice Tests portal.

-You only need to get 14 out of the 20 questions correct to pass.
+You need to get 14 out of the 20 questions correct to pass.

-The exam can be scheduled in thirteen different languages, and can be done online or in person.
-For online, you will need to have a tablet or computer with a webcam enabled.
+The exam can be scheduled in thirteen different languages and can be done online or in person.
+You will need to have a tablet or computer with a webcam enabled to take the test online.
 Regardless of the method that you choose, you will need proof of address, birth, and identity.

-Also, if you have never been issued a social security number you will need to fill out and notarize an affidavit.
-Here is the template you must bring with you.
+Also, if you have never been issued a social security number you will need to fill out and notarize Form NSS-1A, Affidavit Stating No Social Security Number.

-To satisfy the proof of identity, you will need to provide documentation that totals 6pts.
-And a document for proof of age, and one for proof of address.
+You will need to provide documentation that totals 6 points as proof identity, one document for proof of age, and one for proof of address.

-Example: The proof of identity will be satisfied by foreign passport (4 pts) + a Debit Card (1pt) + IDNYC (1 pt).
+Example: The proof of identity will be satisfied by foreign passport (4 points) + a Debit Card (1 point) + IDNYC (1 point).

 Some of the documents include: